ajlopez/AjGenesisNode-Express/README.md

 ajgenesis entity:addproperty supplier address
 ```

-`.json` files are added to `ajgenesis/models` folder.
+Entity `.json` files are added to `ajgenesis/models/entities` folder.
 You can edit those file manually, instead
 of relaying in auxiliary `entity` module.

 Generate the web site: